 Thank you for your contributions!

-Virtual Holy Communion is every first Sunday at 10 a.m.
-Please have your elements (grape or fruit juice and bread or a cracker) ready to participate.
+Holy Communion is every first Sunday.
+If joining us online, please have your elements (grape or fruit juice and bread or a cracker) ready to participate.
 You are welcome to stop by the church Tuesday through Friday from 10 a.m. to 4 p.m. to pick up an individual communion wafer and juice set.

 We will not physically meet for meetings and rehearsals, including tutoring and Zumba classes, at FBC until further notice.

-Baby blessings, weddings, and funerals are limited to no more than 10 people – No exceptions.
-These guidelines are subject to change as additional information becomes available.
+Baby blessings, weddings, and funerals will include a limited number of attendees.
+These guidelines are subject to change as we continue to monitor the situation.

 We will keep you informed of any updates.
 Please be sure to connect with us.